mvaganov/CmdLineAsteroids/notes.md

 to draw the shape in a scaled way, we need to inverse-scale the bounding rectangle being drawn in, to put it in the correct position in the buffer then we need to test against the scaled point, which is being printed to the unscaled position in the buffer.

-If you want to change the direction of the Y axis in the simulation, you can experiment with changing the sign of the y-value of ShapeScale.
+If you want to change the direction of the Y axis in the simulation, you can experiment with changing the sign of the y-value of `ShapeScale`.
 	I recommend doing that later, after we implement a moving camera.

 Because we added the scale member to this class, we don't need to pass it in as a variable. that means we don't change any of the other method signitures.
 Nice.